NavigationContentFooter

 • SSL-certificates

 In this tutorial, you will discover how to secure your Apache web server on a Scaleway Instance running Ubuntu Linux.
-We will walk you through the process of setting up a website on Apache and obtaining a Let’s Encrypt SSL certificate using certbot.
+We will walk you through the process of setting up a website on Apache and obtaining a Let’s Encrypt SSL certificate using Certbot.
 Let’s dive in and make your web presence safer and more trustworthy.

 Before you start